AryanSrivastavaGit/British-Airways-Reviews-Dashboard/README.md

 Automated review reports using custom parameter, calculated field, and advanced filters.

-Highlighted different reviews with charts and average rating number for clear, data-driven insights.
+Highlighted different reviews with charts and average rating numbers for clear, data-driven insights.